 SAP DQM Derivations

-Derivations are business rules that automatically retrieve/fill or modify fields based on other input values.
-Think of them as a kind of clever "if/then" logic running in the background.
+Derivations are business rules that automatically retrieve, populate or modify fields based on other input values.
+Think of them as a kind of clever if/then logic running in the background.
 The goal?
 To prevent errors, reduce manual input and ensure "first time right" data.

 How does it work?